-Year Effective Latest modifications are effective for taxable years beginning services to their employees.
+Description: The tax credit reimburses employers for the cost of providing retraining services to their employees.
 As of January 1, 2009, retraining programs shall not include any retraining on commercially mass-produced software packages for word processing, data base management, presentations, spreadsheets, e-mail, personal information management, or computer operating systems except a retraining tax credit shall be allowable for those providing support or training on such software.